AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_View.md

 2. [Get Data View Data](xref:DataViewsPreviewDataAPI#GetDataViewData)

 ### When to use the preview routes?
-* The preview APIs are useful when the user is testing out how all the resources will resolve for data view like what data will be in the data view, where it comes from, and where it will appear.
+* The preview APIs are useful for testing how all resources will resolve for the data view.
+These include data included in the data view, its source, and its destination.
-* The preview data API also provides the flexibility to provide the number of groups to get the preview data from using the `groupCount` query parameter and also provide the number of items per each group using the `countPerGroup` parameter.
+* The preview data API provides the capability to identify the number of groups from which the `groupCount` query parameter will get preview data.
+The preview data API can also be used to identify the number of items per group using the `countPerGroup` parameter.

 ### Who can access the data view preview routes?

-* The access rights needed for the preview routes are the same as that of the non-preview data view create route.
+* The access rights required for the preview routes are identical to those of the non-preview data view create route.
 * Users or clients with "Write" access rights on the Data views collection access control list can access the preview routes.